Jimmy Calderwood: Kilmarnock

 Calderwood was appointed manager of Kilmarnock on 14 January 2010, succeeding Jim Jefferies.
 He agreed to a contract with the club until the end of the 2009–10 season.
 Calderwood managed to secure Kilmarnock's SPL status for another season, but left the club in the summer after disagreeing with chairman Michael Johnston about the player and coaching budgets.

 Ross County

 On 16 February 2011, Calderwood agreed to fill the managerial post at First Division club Ross County until the end of the season.

 Go Ahead Eagles

 Calderwood was appointed coach of Go Ahead Eagles in the Eerste Divisie on 30 March 2012.
 He left the Deventer club after they were knocked out of the promotion play-offs by FC Den Bosch after the second leg of their double-header on 13 May.

 De Graafschap

 Calderwood was appointed manager of De Graafschap in January 2014.
 He left the club after less than a month in the job, furious at the sale of two key players before the start of the season.
 His decision to quit was not well received by the players, with club captain Edwin Linssen saying: "When we were told, we were very depressed.
 It's not good, it's a sad day for the club."

+Personal life and death

+In a 1978 pen picture in Shoot! magazine, the then 22-year-old Calderwood named Eddie Gray as his favourite player, Rangers as his favourite team, and Trevor Brooking as the toughest opponent he had faced.
+His most memorable match was his Birmingham City debut, against Stoke City in November 1972, his "biggest thrill" was being picked to represent his country at under-23 level, and he had been disappointed to be dropped for the 1975 FA Cup semi-finals against Fulham.
+Apart from his father, he cited former Birmingham coach Willie Bell as having had the greatest influence on his career.
+Away from football, he enjoyed snooker, golf and badminton and named Neil Diamond and Diana Ross as his favourite singers.

+Calderwood died from complications of dementia on 19 January 2025, at the age of 69.
+His funeral procession one month later was driven past Rangers stadium Ibrox Park.